eksctl-io/eksctl/README.md

 It should suffice to install a cluster for development with just a single command.
 Here are some examples:

-To create a cluster with default configurations (2 `m4.large` nodes), run:
+To create a cluster with default configuration (2 `m4.large` nodes), run:

 ```console
 eksctl create cluster
 ```

-Developer may chose to pre-configure popular addons, e.g.:
+The developer may choose to pre-configure popular addons, e.g.:

 - Weave Net: `eksctl create cluster --networking weave`
 - Helm: `eksctl create cluster --addons helm`